zangman/papertrail/README.md

 # Future Enhancements

 * ETL
-  * Identify the start and end page of each section for reference and validation
+  * Identify the start and end page of each section for reference and validation.
-  * Further clean up of the data to clean up unnecessary characters
+  * Further clean up of the data to clean up unnecessary characters.
-  * Move the snippets from each pdf into a dedicated section
+  * Move the snippets from each pdf into a dedicated section.
-  * Ignore smaller chunks of one word or less (Ex: “See Also”)
+  * Ignore smaller chunks of one word or less (Ex: "See Also").
   * Handle versioning of the same file.
+  * Currently the ETL is running locally.
+This can be modified to run in cloud run on scheduler.
-  * Use cloud pub/sub to auto-ingest files once uploaded to cloud storage
+      * Alternatively, use cloud pub/sub to auto-ingest files once uploaded to cloud storage.
   * Only processes pdfs for now.
 Support other data types also.
   * Remove references from the source document or handle them better.
 * GenAI Knowledge Application
   * Enable Authentication so that we aren't dealing with endpoints open to the public.
-  * Save session state to persistent storage (cloud run is transient)
+  * Save session state to persistent storage (cloud run is transient).
+  * Move to Agent Runtime instead of Cloud Run.